The nickname Ozzy feels like the next big thing.

 While the Os sound is undeniable, Osbert isn’t exactly common today.
 This name is more Old English relic and less Rock and Roll Hall of Fame.

-Besides the member of Black Sabbath, there’s another famous Osborne.
+Besides former Black Sabbath frontman, there’s another famous Osborne.
 Baseball Hall of Famer Osborne “Ozzie” Smith was a 15-time All Star shortstop in the MLB.
 His nickname?
 The Wizard of Oz.
+It means something like “bear god,” from Old English elements.

 OSCAR